bioboot/web-2015/setup.md

 Download the default Python 2 installer (do not follow the link to version 3).
 Use all of the defaults for installation except make sure to check _Make Anaconda the default Python_.

 **Mac OS X:** Download and install [Anaconda](https://store.continuum.io/cshop/anaconda/).
-Download the default Python 2 installer (do not follow the link to version 3).
+Download the default "Mac OS X Python 2.7 Graphical Installer" (do not follow the link to version 3).
 Use all of the defaults for installation.

 **Linux:** We recommend the all-in-one scientific Python installer [Anaconda](http://continuum.io/downloads.html).